toastyunderscore/hydra/README.md

    **Make sure to tell the user to enable pop-ups.** (Yes, I know it kind of ruins the fun if they have to enable it, but if you have any suggestions, I'm open for ideas.)

-   **If the page that started hydra.js is closed, hydra() will stop.** (Alternatively, you somehow host hydra.js on a code snippet website and make it so that "hydra()", "hydran()", and "hydrone()" adds a script tag that refers to the hydra.js script url.
-However, you'd need to be able to know what the url will be before you post it.
-If you manage to do this, please let me know.)
+   **If the page that started hydra.js is closed, hydra() will stop.** (Alternatively, you can modify hydra.js to have each windows come with a script tag that links directly to hydra.js as well.)